Introduction

 Conditional Styling Based on Parent Class

-When you need to style child elements based on the class of their parent, you can use the & selector in combination with the parent class.
+When you need to style child elements based on the class of their parent, you can use the in-[.classname] variant to check if the element is inside a parent with a specific class.

 <div className="foo">